 Total harmonic distortion, or THD, is a measurement that shows the number of unwanted frequencies that the soundbar reproduces alongside the intended frequencies.
 Essentially, it compares the audio input (the video game or movie you're listening to) with the soundbar's output to see if the audio reproduces the way it was intended by whoever mixed it.

 Then, we apply a spectrally pure sine wave and use the microphone array to measure the output.
 By comparing the input to the output, we can determine the amount of distortion produced by the soundbar.
 Our results add more weight to higher frequencies since you're more likely to perceive distortion at those frequencies.
-For most people, THD can be difficult to hear with real-life content, so it may only be important for listeners who care about the fidelity of audio reproduction.
+THD is difficult to hear with real-life content, so it's really only important for listeners who care about the fidelity of audio reproduction.